There could be as many as 6.3 billion mobile app users in the world in 2021!

 - Look to always outdo your competitor’s strategy

-- Validate your app idea’s market fit and overall worth
+- Validate your idea’s market fit and overall worth

-- Protect your app idea by means of NDA and trademarking
+- Protect your mobile application idea by means of NDA and trademarking

 In the next series of articles on how to build your profitable mobile app, we will show you how to gauge your app idea’s business potential.